digistump/OakCore/README.md

 **Issues Fixed with this release:**

-- Fast OTA Updates! (these are the updates from Particle, not the initial update during config)
+- Fast OTA Updates! (these are the updates from Particle, not the initial update during config) 10x the speed!
-- Pin 6 or 1 selectable for safe mode entry (hold low on boot to enter config/safe mode)
+- Pin 1 selectable for safe mode entry (hold low on boot to enter config/safe mode) (Pin 6 didn't work as it is pulled down in module)
 - Various small fixes (see github issue tracker for most)
 - Better logic when in config mode - always connects to Particle when possible
 - Config App has improved device claiming, device will always be added to your account when it first connects after a successful update, even if you close out the config app.
+- OakCLI uploader now show status messages during and after the flash process.

 **Known Issues with this release:**

+- Sometimes FastOTA flashing fails, if this happens just power off and back on and try again.
+You can hold pin 1 low to force entry into config mode as well.
 - Still having issues with the initial updating - power users can now do this over serial (see http://github.com/digistump/OakRestore) - still working hard to improve this.
 - Initial connection before the user application starts is still a bit slow, but not horrible.
 - Not tested exhaustively!
 May brick your unit, please don't try to break it, yet... unless you really want to.